 As a woman nears menopause, her hormone levels fluctuate dramatically, which causes the brain to wake up at all hours of the night.
 Also, lower levels of progesterone (hormones released by the ovaries during monthly menstruation) make some women short-tempered and less able to relax.

-Hormones like progesterone and estrogen are also known to help protect women from a condition called sleep apnea.
+Hormones like progesterone and estrogen are suspected to help protect women from a condition called sleep apnea.
 Sleep apnea is a potentially serious sleep disorder in which breathing repeatedly stops and starts.
 When women go through menopause, they no longer produce progesterone which means they’re no longer as naturally protected from this sleep disorder, ultimately putting them more at risk.

 If you have sleep apnea, oxygen deprivation may cause you to awaken several times during the night.